/ Social /

 Striving for a Safer Tomorrow

-A well-trained workforce is a safer workforce.
-It is also one that works more consistently, which allows us to limit costs and serve our customers as effectively as possible.
-These three objectives—safety, service and savings—are the heart of the WM Way program, a new set of standards followed by Collection, Dispatch and Fleet Operations to help teams carry out complex and routine tasks.
-It includes standardized daily processes to ensure vehicle inspections are performed correctly and drivers routed properly, daily employee and leadership huddles and a consistent performance management process.
+WM has a responsibility to create and maintain the safest possible work environment for all employees and contractors, which is one way we put People First.
+A well-trained workforce is a safer workforce and is also one that works more consistently.
+This allows us to safely serve our customers as efficiently and effectively as possible.
+These three objectives—safety, service and savings—are the heart of the WM Way program, a set of standards followed by Collection, Dispatch and Fleet Operations to help teams carry out complex and routine tasks.
+The WM Way includes standardized daily processes to ensure vehicle inspections are performed correctly, drivers are routed safely and efficiently, and includes daily employee and leadership huddles to ensure a consistent performance management process.

 Another way we put People First is by incorporating their insights into our decision-making processes.
 In early 2021, WM conducted a comprehensive safety assessment consisting of an anonymous survey and listening sessions with employees.
-The purpose of the assessment was to better understand the current state of our safety programs, with the goal of creating improved strategies to implement in 2021 and 2022.
-We also engage other transportation and service sector leaders who share best practices and participate in dialogue related to training, recruiting, retention, technology and more.
+These sessions have and will continue to shape how WM approaches safety improvements with our nearly 50,000 employees and contractors.

 Safety on the Road

-As a company whose drivers must travel daily to serve customers, WM has a range of programs to address risks unique to road safety and transportation.
-An increase in automation helps to mitigate some of these risks.
-For example, over half (66%) of our residential routes rely on automated or semiautomated loading equipment, which reduces the number of times our employees must exit the truck while collecting trash and recyclables.
-This technology helps reduce fatigue and the potential for employee incidents.
-Automated equipment also limits the need for employees to bend and lift heavy bins, which decreases the risk of sprains and strains.
-Other forms of automation are advanced driver assistance systems, which include collision mitigation, active braking technology that takes over control of our trucks to prevent potential collision when a driver does not react quickly enough and vehicle telematics that communicate any needed repairs to our shops.
-Beyond the safety benefits, these enhancements lead to greater driver satisfaction and retention.
+As a company whose drivers spend the majority of their day in our communities serving our customers, WM has a range of programs to address risks unique to road safety and transportation.
+An increase in equipment automation helps to mitigate some of these risks.
+For example, over half of our residential routes rely on automated or semiautomated loading equipment, which reduces the number of times our employees must exit the truck while collecting trash and recyclables.
+This technology helps reduce fatigue and limits the need for employees to bend and lift heavy bins, which decreases the risk of sprain and strain injuries.

 Improved road safety policies also help keep drivers safe.
 Collection drivers must constantly be on the lookout for other drivers, particularly those in a hurry to pass collectors during stops, which is when accidents often occur.
 WM supports “Slow Down to Get Around” legislation, which requires drivers to slow down when passing collection trucks.